cruzjohnnikko/shardingsphere-proxy/CDC-INCREMENTAL-SYNC-POC.md

 **Recommendation:** ShardingSphere CDC is **viable for production use** with the following conditions:

 **✅ Recommended For:**
-- PostgreSQL-to-PostgreSQL migrations (tested and validated)
+- PostgreSQL-to-PostgreSQL migrations (tested and validated with real WAL-based CDC)
-- Databases < 100GB (polling-based approach is acceptable)
+- Medium to large databases (WAL-based approach scales well)
 - Scenarios where multi-source consolidation is needed
 - Teams with strong Java/backend engineering capability
+- Real-time data replication requirements (sub-second latency)

 **⚠️ Conditional Recommendation:**
 - **Requires:** Dedicated DevOps/SRE time for initial setup and monitoring